emmathedeveloper2/GadgetStore/README.md

 └── README.md

 ## 🔍 How It Works
-Register Gadget
+Register Device
-Users can fill in a form with gadget information.
+Users can fill in a form with device information.
 On submission, the data is stored in localStorage.

-Dashboard
+### Dashboard
-Displays all registered gadgets.
+Displays all registered devices.
 Each entry has options to edit or delete.

-Edit Gadget
+### Edit device
-Updates a gadget’s data by pre-filling the form and saving new input.
+Updates a device’s data by pre-filling the form and saving new input.

-Export to CSV
+### Export to CSV
-Converts gadget list to a .csv file and triggers a download for backup or sharing.
+Converts device list to a .csv file and triggers a download for backup or sharing.